-When not under the direct control of Forensic Biology personnel, evidence and in-progress work profect will be secured either by closing and locking the Ferensic Biology door or by its return to secure storage one of the locked evidence refrigerators/freezers or the analyst's personal evidence cabinet).
+When not under the direct control of Forensic Biology personnel, evidence and in-progress work profect will be secured either by closing and locking the Forensic Biology door or by its return to secure storage one of the locked evidence refrigerators/freezers or the analyst's personal evidence cabinet).
 Only Forensic Biology Personnel will have access to the locked storage and laboratory areas.
-Persons outside the Forensic Biology unit win not be allowed access to the Forensic biology laboratories.
+Persons outside the Forensic Biology unit will not be allowed access to the Forensic Biology laboratories.
 Exceptions will be made in case of emergencies, for maintenance, safety, and/or/equipment service needs, and for required annual quality and DNA audits.
-At these times, access will be writed to any required individuals, the individual(s) will be accompanied by biology program personnel, and all evidence will be placed in secured storage for the direction of the individual(s) being present in the laborator
+At these times, access will be limited to only required individuals, the individual(s) will be accompanied by biology program personnel, and all evidence with be placed in secured storage for the decation of the individual(s) being present in the laboratory